 Besides the importance of buying Black, Martinique Lewis and Victor Hugo Green both created their guides with non-Black brands in mind, to an extent.
 Here’s why: Black people’s buying power has long been undervalued.
 Though Black travelers spend billions annually, large corporations often don’t consider Black folks a necessary target market.
 With her book, Lewis wants the travel industry at large to realize the buying power of our people and in turn, invest in our communities.
 Lewis wants to see travel publications and tour operators include Black-owned businesses in their magazines and itineraries, and use the guide as a resource.

-As of 2019, Black Americans spent $63 billion on travel, but Lewis urges us to remember that the number is not reflective of the spending power of the entire diaspora.
+A report from 2018 proved that Black Americans spent $63 billion on travel in one year, but Lewis urges us to remember that the number is not reflective of the spending power of the entire diaspora.
 For example, she leans on the example of Black Europeans who typically have more vacation days than Black Americans and who live on a continent where traveling is geographically more accessible.
 The guidebook was created with the idea of keeping the Black dollar circulating everywhere we travel.

 With the media recently looking to amplify Black voices, due to the realities of Black struggles, The ABC Travel Greebook comes at the perfect time.
 “With the unfortunate death of George Floyd, everyone all of the sudden wants to amplify Black voices,” Lewis says.
 The guidebook doubles as a tool for holding travel brands and allies accountable for the diversity and inclusivity they’re asking for.